jessilyneh/Jessilyneh/README.md

 You can call me Jess.
 I'm a Javascript developer, I worked last year focused on frontend, using React.js <br>
 I'm currently improving my technical skills, learning Typescript and Next.js <br>
 I've also worked with backend development.
 I have already developed projects in Node.js and Java 8 <br>
-You will also find some R stats repositories, which I just studied in the past.
 <p/>

 ### You can find out more about my work and my interests: